ACC25/wakaru/source_emails/interactions.md

 + Fourth: company closes ticket by granting or denying request, and provides reasoning
   + for `good` templates, reasoning is expected
   + For `bad` templates, excluding reasoning is a legitimate tactic for increasing negative tone

+Based on the article (link here), there is a larger statistical difference between how customers perceive tonnage based on whether their request is denied or granted, so the goal of the source emails is to help highlight the tonnage of denying/granting interactions.
+For instance, we are ignoring `granting_request_bad` emails because, according to the study, customers would not necessarily care what the tonnage is if they are getting what they want.
+Based on time constraints, it is more useful to quantify the tonnage of interactions that we know customers will like or dislike.

 ### Possible interactions

 #### Surfboards